-In reviewing each application, the DRB shall assure that the flood-carrying capacity within any portion of an altered or relocated watercourse is maintained and shall consider:
+The flood-carrying capacity within any portion of an altered or relocated watercourse shall be maintained.
+Review shall consider:

-- A. The danger to life and property due to increased flood heights or velocities caused by encroachments; - B. The danger that material may be swept on to other lands or down stream to the injury of others; - C. The proposed water supply and sanitation systems and the ability of these systems to prevent disease, contamination and unsanitary conditions; - D. The susceptibility of the proposed facility and its contents to flood damage and the effect of such damage on the individual owners; - E. The importance of the services provided by the proposed facility to the community; - F. The availability of alternative locations not subject to flooding for the proposed use; - G. The compatibility of the proposed use with existing development and development anticipated in the foreseeable future;
+- A. The danger to life and property due to increased flood heights or velocities caused by encroachments; - B. The danger that material may be swept on to other lands or down stream to the injury of others; - C. The proposed water supply and sanitation systems and the ability of these systems to prevent disease, contamination and unsanitary conditions; - D. The susceptibility of the proposed facility and its contents to flood damage and the effect of such damage on the individual owners; - E. The importance of the services provided by the proposed facility to the community; - F. The availability of alternative locations not subject to flooding for the proposed use;

-- H. The relationship of the proposed use to the municipal development plan; - I. The safety of access to the property in times of flood of ordinary and emergency vehicles; - J. The expected heights, velocity, duration, rate of rise, and sediment transport of the flood-waters expected at the site; and, - K. Conformance with all other applicable requirements of this ordinance.
+- G. The compatibility of the proposed use with existing development and development anticipated in the foreseeable future; - H. The relationship of the proposed use to the municipal development plan; - I. The safety of access to the property in times of flood of ordinary and emergency vehicles; - J. The expected heights, velocity, duration, rate of rise, and sediment transport of the flood-waters expected at the site; and, - K. Conformance with all other applicable requirements of this ordinance.